HELOC vs. Home Equity Loan: Comparing Equity Options

 HELOC vs home equity loan: Best use cases

-Choosing between a HELOC and a home equity loan depends on how you plan to use the funds, your financial habits, and how comfortable you are with variable interest rates.
+Choosing between a HELOC and a home equity loan depends on how you plan to use the funds, what your financial habits are, and how comfortable you are with variable interest rates.
 Each option has strengths for different situations.

 Use a HELOC when…